The Model 3 is the most popular Tesla vehicle on the market right now. It’s the top-selling electric car in the US this year, bar none.

 The most affordable Tesla yet is due in part to this being a mid-range model.

 Previously the options were the long-range Model 3 with a range of 499 km and the performance version, which also has the same 499 km range.
-The newest iteration uses the same battery pack as the long-range version but uses fewer cells.
-This means a shorter range, but also a lower price.
+The newest iteration uses the same battery pack as the long-range version but uses fewer cells meaning a shorter range, but also a lower price.

 The new mid-range Model 3 is capable of 418 km on a single charge which doesn’t put it too much below the range of the cheapest Model X.